AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 3. UNION-MANAGEMENT RELATIONS

 3.3.
 City Policies for Personnel Administration will be available for review on the City’s internet.
-The City will ensure that employees will have access to the intranet upon request.
+The Employer will ensure that employees will have access to the intranet upon request.

 3.4.
-The Employer agrees that during working hours, on the Employer’s premises, and without loss of pay, Union representatives shall be allowed to post Union notices; distribute Union literature; transmit communications authorized by the local Union or its officers to the Employer or to an Employer representative; and consult with the Employer, Employer’s representatives, local Union officers, or other Union representatives concerning the enforcement of any provisions of this Agreement; provided, however, that such activities will not interfere with the work of said employees and shall be performed only with permission of the Supervisor or representative, usually 24 hours in advance.
+The Employer agrees that during working hours, on the Employer’s premises, and without loss of pay, Union representatives shall be allowed to post Union notices; distribute Union literature; transmit communications authorized by the local Union or its officers to the Employer or to an Employer representative; and consult with the Employer, Employer’s representatives, local Union officers, or other Union representatives concerning the enforcement of any provisions of this Agreement.
+However, such activities will not interfere with the work of said employees and shall be performed only with permission of the Supervisor or representative, usually twenty-four (24) hours in advance.

 3.5.
 Authorized representatives of the American Federation of State, County and Municipal Employees, whether local union representatives, or international representatives, shall have full and free access to the public premises of the Employer at any time during working hours to conduct Union business; provided, however, that such conduct of Union business shall cause no disruption of the work required to be performed by employees.